Divorce and Equitable Distribution

 Equally important, it is highly likely that some of you and your spouse’s property will not be subject to equitable distribution.
 If you or your spouse owns assets that qualify as “pre-marital” or “separate property,” those assets will likely not factor into the equitable distribution in your divorce.

 In addition to representing clients during the divorce process, a significant portion of our practice also involves representing clients in post-divorce matters.
 This commonly includes things like preparing/enforcing qualified domestic relations orders (QDRO's), enforcing spouses’ obligations to release distributed marital assets, dividing investment accounts according to the terms of the couple’s divorce agreement, and modifying alimony or child support obligations

 Learn More about the Other Aspects of an NJ or PA Divorce

 For most individuals, property division is just one of a number of key issues involved in their divorce.
 Learn more about the other issues commonly involved in New Jersey and Pennsylvania divorces:

 - How Your Pre-Nuptial Agreement Can Affect Your Divorce

 Schedule a Free, Confidential Consultation with a Divorce Lawyer

-To find out more about what you can expect during your divorce, schedule a free, confidential consultation with an attorney from the Law Office of Blake W. Rush.
+To find out more about what you can expect during your divorce, schedule a free, confidential phone consultation with an attorney from the Law Office of Blake W. Rush.
+In-person consultations are also available.
 Call us at (908) 713-9800 or request an appointment online to get started today.